jkroepke/blog/content/posts/the-false-security-of-pinned-github-actions-commit-hashes/index.md

 In this post, a problem with how GitHub forks work will be shown.
 This problem lets a bad person put their own code into a trusted action, even if they lack permission to change the action.

-## How actions/checkout Works
+## How Github actions Works

 Imagine a team works on a project.
-The team's workflow uses actions/checkout@v3.
+The team's workflow uses `actions/checkout@v3`.
 This happens all the time.
 People trust `actions/checkout` because GitHub created it.

 A workflow might look like this: